YuvrajSingh-mist/SmolLlama/README.md

 #### Hardware Setup

  - Used DPP using Pytorch torchrun consisting of 4x GeForce RTX 4090s (24gb VRAM each) rented on runpod.io
+ - The model is a 1.5GB in size but needs around 5 GB of VRAM when loaded in fp32 precision
 ---

 #### Frameworks: